halilb/tombala/README.md

     SERROR:{
         "seq": 111,
-        "message": "room1 does not exist!"
+        "message": "You already aren't in a room currently!"
     }

 #### CCINKO: Client Cinko